jfecher/ante-website/content/blog/safe_shared_mutability.md

 Eagle-eyed Rust users will note that `&shared mut t` is fairly similar to `Cell<T>` in Rust (although a more direct comparison would be `Mut t` in the next section).
-Most of the key differences come in ergonomics and usability. `&shared t` and its mutable variant are able to be projected to struct fields and provide better interop with other reference types.
+Most of the key differences come in ergonomics and usability. `&shared t` and its mutable variant are built-into the language and thus able to be projected to struct fields and provide better interop with other reference types.
 This reduces the required number of conversions, enables tailored compiler errors, and importantly allows arbitrary owned values to use shared mutation without requiring converting back and forth between a `Cell<T>` and `T`.
 This last point is an important distinction I think.
-Instead of having the ability to opt out of AxM, in Ante AxM is opted into instead.
+Instead of having the ability to opt out of AxM, AxM can be opted into instead.

 ---